Ultimaker/Meta/general/generic_code_conventions.md

 * Codeblocks should be used if possible and allowed in the language construction in case of `if`, `while`, `else` and `switch`.
 * Codeblocks should also be used in the declarations of `classes` and `struct`'s.
 * Opening braces should be on the same line as the keywords (e.g. `if`, `while`, `else`) with a single space between the keyword and the brace.
-* Closing braces should be on the same indentation level as the keyword and on a new line after the code block.
+* Closing braces should be on the same indentation level as the keyword and on a new line after the code block. (hang-closing = False default flake8)
 * In the case of adding additional conditions such as using `else`, the second conditional check will be placed after the closing bracket of the first condition block, with a space in between.
 * Any code within a code block must be indented one indentation level deeper.